dashpay/dips/enhanced-hard-fork-mechanism.md

     min_activation_height = masternode_activation_height + 4032 * 6

-If the threshold is met at the end of a cycle activation_height is calculated as shown here:
+If the threshold is met at the end of a cycle, `activation_height` is calculated as shown here:

     activation_height = max((height + 4032), min_activation_height)